Edward Olivares Player Props: Royals vs. Rangers

 Edward Olivares At The Plate

-- Olivares is hitting .278 with a double, a home run and a walk.
+- Olivares has a double, a home run and a walk while hitting .273.

-- In three of six games this season (50.0%), Olivares has reached base via hit, and that includes multiple hits twice.
+- In four of seven games this year (57.1%), Olivares has reached via hit, and that includes multiple hits twice.

-- He has hit a home run in one of six games, and in 5% of his plate appearances.

-- Olivares has driven in a run in two games this year, with multiple runs batted in once.
+- Olivares has picked up an RBI in two games this year, with multiple runs batted in once.

 - He has scored a run in two games this year, but just one run each time.